saralemus7/GooglePlay-AnalysisProject/03-regression-analysis/regression-analysis.md

     (prediction, inference, etc.)
   - Description of the response variable
-  - Updated exploratory data analysis, incorporating any feedback from the proposal
+  - Updated exploratory data analysis, incorporating any feedback from the proposal (Zoe, Sara, Lukengu)
+      - Univariate analysis, include the changed variables, explain why we are taking out what we are taking out, response vs all predictor variables.
-  - Explanation of the modeling process and why you chose those metohds, incorporating any feedback from the proposal
+  - Explanation of the modeling process and why you chose those metohds, incorporating any feedback from the proposal (Sanjay)
-  - Output of the final model
+  - Output of the final model (Sanjay)
-  - Discussion of the assumptions for the final model
+  - Discussion of the assumptions for the final model (Zoe)
-  - Interpretations / interesting findings from the model coefficients
+  - Interpretations / interesting findings from the model coefficients (Sara and Sanjay)
-  - Additional work of other models or analylsis not included in the final model.
+  - Additional work of other models or analylsis not included in the final model.(Sanjay)

 <!-- end list -->